teckel12/LuaTelemetry/README.md

 From the Taranis main screen, hold the `Page` button to show custom screens, then page to the screen you set to show iNav.
 Flashing values are either because there's no telemetry or a warning.
-To flip between max/min values and current values, use the dial or enter key.
+To flip between max/min values and current values, use the dial or +/- buttons.
-To flip between compass-based direction and launch-based orientation and location, use the dial or enter key.
+To flip between compass-based direction and launch-based orientation and location, use the dial or +/- buttons.
 If model is further than 25 feet away, the launch direction view will show the direction of the model based upon launch position and orientation.
 This can be used to locate a lost model, using the launch-based model location indicator and distance.
 The launch-based orientation view is useful if model orientation is unknown.